MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableSmtpParsing

-This setting disables SMTP parsing by network protection.
+Specifies whether to disable SMTP parsing by network protection.
 Valid values are:

 - $true: SMTP parsing is disabled.
 - $false: SMTP parsing is enabled.
 This is the default value